LowUp/Password_Manager/README.md

 MASTER_KEY=ENTER_MASTER_KEY
 ``````
 - Run the program : ````python3 password_container.py````
+## Security
+Before being stored in the DB, passwords are encrypted with a Symmetric-key that is automatically generated in a file named ```key.txt```.
 ## Conclusion
 The password manager is a secure and easy-to-use tool that allows you to store your passwords in a safe place that is managed by you.